 Are there three concepts - are all three necessary/useful/relevant to the scope of the Standard: “hard-wired/manufactured ‘capable’”, “’enabled’, by something/someone, at say, power on”, and “’activated’ dynamically”?

-Tentative agreement: Only two useful concepts: static during an instantiation (Pattern A), and may change during instantiation (Pattern B).
+Agreement: Only two useful concepts: static during an instantiation (Pattern A), and may change during instantiation (Pattern B).
 Agreed that the difference between “hard-wired/manufactured” that way, and “instantiated/powered-on, and can’t change” that way, is not useful.

-To be discussed: Is an “instantiation” from MLME-START.request to MLME-START.request?
+Discussed: Is an “instantiation” from MLME-START.request to MLME-START.request?
 Or, is it longer than that?
 Clearly, it is longer than each MLME-JOIN.request.
+Agreed: it is from MLME-RESET to MLME-RESET, except we need to fix Std 802.11 so that all STA types have to do an MLME-RESET to initialize.

 Item 9:

-There are examples of *Activated where the change takes effect “as soon as practical”, and examples where the change takes effect at the next MLME-Start or MLME-JOIN.
+There are examples of *Activated where the change takes effect “as soon as practical”, and examples where the change takes effect at the next MLME-START or MLME-JOIN.
 (And, examples where it is not specified at all… ) Are both the first two types actually meaningful/useful in the Standard?

-MLME-START and MLME-JOIN are pretty different.
-Anything that says either one (with an “OR”) is suspect.
-Find examples, and decide what to do.
+Agreed: “changes take effect at the next MLME-START or MLME-JOIN” should perhaps be “the next MLME-RESET (assuming we fix MLME-RESET to apply to all STA types).
+These should be scrubbed.

 Item 10: